voxpupuli/puppet-cassandra/REFERENCE.md

 #### Public Classes

 * [`cassandra`](#cassandra): Class to manage installation and configuration of Cassandra.
-* [`cassandra::schema`](#cassandra--schema): A class to maintain the database schema.
-Please note that cqlsh expects Python 2.7 to be installed.
-This may be a problem of older distributions (CentOS 6 for example).
+* [`cassandra::schema`](#cassandra--schema): Class to manage database schema resources.
+Please note that cqlsh expects Python to be installed.

 #### Private Classes